 I received a PhD in political science from Harvard University and held postdoctoral fellowships at the Belfer Center International Security Program and Harvard-Columbia China and the World Program.
 My research has been supported by the U.S. Institute of Peace, the Institute for Strategic and Conflict Studies at George Washington University, the Weatherhead Center for International Affairs, the Fairbank Center for Chinese Studies, and the Institute for Quantitative Social Science.
 I am a Term Member on the Council on Foreign Relations.

-Previously, I served as an intelligence officer in the U.S. Army, with assignments to Afghanistan, U.S. Cyber Command and the Office of the Secretary of Defense.
-Some of my writing has been published by War on the Rocks and Center for a New American Security.
+Previously, I served as a military intelligence officer, with assignments in Afghanistan, US Cyber Command, and the Office of the Secretary of Defense.

 Image: Tiananmen Square - 2005